-For the year ended December 31, 2023, our research and development expenses were \$71.8 million, consisting of \$6.2 million of manufacturing expenses, \$24.2 million of clinical expenses, and \$41.4 million of research and other expenses, compared to \$72.4 million for the year ended December 31, 2022, consisting of \$6.8 million of manufacturing expenses, \$31.4 million of clinical expenses, and \$34.2 million of research and other expenses, a decrease of \$0.6 million, or 1%.
-The decrease in cost was primarily the result of reductions in expenses incurred for preclinical and clinical programs due to the strategic reprioritization (that is, the shift in the Company's focus following the Merger to devote substantially all of its resources and efforts to developing mRNA-based therapies for the treatment of autoimmune diseases) partially offset by expenses incurred for stock compensation and personnel expenses.
+For the year ended December 31, 2023, our research and development expenses were \$71.8 million, compared to \$72.4 million for the year ended December 31, 2022, a decrease of \$0.6 million, or 1%.
+The decrease in cost was primarily the result of reductions in expenses incurred for preclinical and clinical programs due to the strategic reprioritization partially offset by expenses incurred for stock compensation and personnel expenses.